Social Icons

 Directed by Paul McGulgan

-Lucky Number Slevin is a fantastic movie, one of those movies you see once and give it another run over to be sure you did not miss a thing.
-I enjoyed the suspense when I saw it the first time, how the movie makes you think everything is going one way then it switches on you.
-Another thing fascinating about the film is that it tells you that in the beginning when Smith/Goodkat (Bruce Willis) was explaining the Kansas City Shuffle.
-Making you look right then going left.
+Lucky Number Slevin is a fantastic movie—one of those films you watch once and immediately feel the urge to rewatch, just to make sure you didn’t miss a thing.
+I loved the suspense the first time I saw it and how the movie makes you believe everything is going one way, only to completely switch directions.
+What’s fascinating is that the film tells you upfront this will happen when Smith/Goodkat (Bruce Willis) explains the Kansas City Shuffle.
+It’s all about making you look right while going left.

-When she leaves Slevin was picked up by a mob boss called The Boss (Morgan Freeman) who wanted Slevin to avenge the death of his son.
-The Boss believed his son was killed by a rival mob boss called The Rabbi (Ben Kingsley).
-Slevin tried explaining to The Boss that he is not Nick, the man The Boss was looking for, but The Boss gave him the job to kill The Rabbi’s son known as The Fairy anyway.
+Not long after Lindsey leaves, Slevin is picked up by The Boss (Morgan Freeman), a mob leader who wants him to avenge his son’s death.
+The Boss believes his son was killed by a rival mob boss, The Rabbi (Ben Kingsley).
+Despite Slevin’s attempts to explain that he’s not Nick, The Boss insists he carry out the job to kill The Rabbi’s son, known as The Fairy.

 Mr. Bean (1997)